-What is Net Energy Metering?
+What is Net Energy Metering (NEM)?

 How NEM Works

-NEM facilitates a unique billing arrangement for those looking to avoid monthly payments: Rather than paying a month to month bill, some electricity providers will issue a single annual bill.
-At the end of the year, all your credits and expenses will be tallied as part of your Annual True-Up.
+NEM offers a unique billing arrangement for those looking to avoid regular payments.
+Instead of receiving a monthly charge, some electricity providers issue a single annual fee and at the end of the year, all your credits and expenses are tallied up in what is known as the “Annual True-Up” statement.

-Why is NEM controversial?
+Why is NEM Controversial?

 Controversy surrounding NEM arose when it was first introduced.
 Utility companies opposed compensating solar customers at full retail rates, which were the prices charged to non-solar customers.
 These companies petitioned lawmakers to add fees for solar users, claiming that they had an unfair advantage.
 Some industry experts speculated this response was an attempt to discourage customers from going solar and to mitigate the potential income loss faced by big utility.

 The opposition sparked significant debate nationwide, leading to intense political battles in states like California, among others.
 That said, the tide is slowly turning, and utility companies are working to find compromise with solar providers and energy users to pave the way for affordable, environmentally friendly power for all Americans.